 Read our blog post on rat tickling and how it can improve welfare, which closed our 2017 Year of Laboratory Rodent Welfare.

-A flyer providing tips in English, French and German, as well as links to further resources.
+A flyer providing tips in English, Spanish, French and German, as well as links to further resources.

 Dr Megan LaFollette (NA3RsC) presents rat tickling as a positive handling technique and provides guidance on putting it into practice.